How to Set Your Virtual Assistant Rates

 How many workable hours will you have during your week, if you schedule your time well?

-I challenge you – go ahead and block out your time in your planner or calendar.
-Decide on the hours you are going to work on your biz and let that time be non-negotiable for change.
+I challenge you — go ahead and block out your time in your planner or calendar.
+Decide on the hours you are going to work on your virtual assistant business and let that time be non-negotiable for change.

-So – you’ve figured out how much to need to gross per month when factoring in taxes to meet your monthly budgeting needs.
+So, you’ve figured out how much money to need to gross per month when factoring in taxes to meet your monthly budgeting needs.

 You’ve also planned out how many workable hours you will have each week to meet your goals.

-Now, we will use this information to determine your rate.
+Now, we will use this information to determine your virtual assistant rates.

 Let’s say you can commit 40 total hours per week to your business.
 We will subtract 5 hours for you to work on developing and marketing your business.
 Now, you have 35 workable hours per week.
 That’s roughly 120 hours per month that you can be making money in your business.